vishwa98/LibraryManagement1/README.md

 ```
 cp .env.example .env
 ```
-Update the values of the .env file to your environment.
+Update the values of the .env file to your environment

-During development, you have to run both express and react server seperately.
-Makesure to start the express server first, then the react server(it will ask you to start in a different port, allow it).
 ```
 // start express server
 yarn app